properexit/self-medication-claim-detection/README.md

 ## Training (Optional)

-Training scripts are provided but not required.
+Training scripts are included for completeness but are not required to reproduce the reported results, as pretrained weights are already provided.

-Pretrained weights are already included in:
+Pretrained model weights are included in the repository under `experiments/`.

-    experiments/

 If desired, models can be retrained with: